Gshark23/RealHard/README.md

 VTEC_Dynamic
 Tweak Snapdragon
 🔸Optimize SQLite settings for faster database access !!
-Increase the read-ahead buffer
+Increase the read-ahead buffer.

 🔸Reduce the delay when opening the application.

 🔸Use anti-aliasing for textures, with multisampling for improved quality.

 🔸Use Optimized GPU processing mode to render performance graphics.

 🔸Changes a parameter in the workqueue kernel module to make it more power efficient.

-🔸Added power save mode function via terminal 🔸Optimizes RAM Enhanced
+🔸Added power save mode function via terminal.

+🔸Optimizes RAM Enhanced.

 Changes and use this script at your own risk ! !